awsdocs/amazon-ec2-user-guide-windows/doc_source/iam-roles-for-amazon-ec2.md

 ## Grant an IAM user permission to pass an IAM role to an instance<a name="permission-to-pass-iam-roles"></a>

-To enable an IAM user to launch an instance with an IAM role or to attach or replace an IAM role for an existing instance, you must grant the user permission to pass the role to the instance\.
+To enable an IAM user to launch an instance with an IAM role or to attach or replace an IAM role for an existing instance, you must grant the user permission to use the following API actions:
++ `iam:PassRole`
++ `ec2:AssociateIamInstanceProfile`
++ `ec2:ReplaceIamInstanceProfileAssociation`

-The following IAM policy grants users permission to launch instances \(`ec2:RunInstances`\) with an IAM role, or to attach or replace an IAM role for an existing instance \(`ec2:AssociateIamInstanceProfile` and `ec2:ReplaceIamInstanceProfileAssociation`\)\.
+For example, the following IAM policy grants users permission to launch instances with an IAM role, or to attach or replace an IAM role for an existing instance using the AWS CLI\.

+**Note**
+If you want the policy to grant IAM users access to all of your roles, specify the resource as `*` in the policy\.
+However, please consider the principle of [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) as a best\-practice \.

 ```
 {